LouisAntoninLesieur/ciceron/README.md

 ## Configuration

-Make sure to set your DEEPL API key in a `.env` file at the root of your project:
+Make sure to set your DEEPL API key in the `.env` file at the root of your project:

 ```
 DEEPL_API_KEY=your_deepl_api_key
 ```

+Don't have a DEEPL API key yet?
+Go to [DEEPL](https://www.deepl.com/en/products/api) to create a free account !

+*NB: with DEEPL's free offer, you have access to an API credit of 500,000 words per month.*

 ## Dependencies